-This article was written with the assistance of George Heuston, a retired FBI agent with 22 years in the Bureau
+This article was written with the assistance of George Heuston, a retired FBI agent with 22 years in the Federal Bureau of Investigation

 When thinking about what do FBI agents do, the FBI SWAT Team is prominent.
 The FBI SWAT Team is an elite unit within a police force.
 Being in the SWAT Team is a highly sought-after career goal for many.
 However, it is equally challenging.
 While the FBI started forming its own SWAT Team in the late 1970’s, the credit for developing the concept of SWAT in the 1960’s goes to the Los Angeles Police Department.

 There were two incidents that were primarily responsible for strengthening the SWAT Team within the modern police force.
 Those events occurred in 1969 and 1974 respectively and commonly dealt with a menacing barricade stand-off.
 Soon after, “S.W.A.T”, a network television series came up and cemented the idea of the SWAT Team into the minds of American viewers.
 Owing to its importance and demand, today there are roughly 1,200 SWAT Teams throughout the United States.

 SWAT stands for Special Weapons and Tactics.
 The SWAT unit tackles situations that are exceptional and demand the use of specialized tactics and weaponry.
 The officers who form the SWAT Team go through special training in addition to the FBI Special Agent training.
 They are authorized to make use of advanced weaponry, armor and surveillance equipment that go beyond the standards of regular police gear.

 The earliest members of the SWAT Team at the FBI were special agents.
 They members represented what was needed on the team for different types of operations.
 They also had breachers, snipers and sniper observers, EMT paramedics, helicopter operation specialists, and repelling specialists.
 Heuston was primarily a long gun operator with shoulder weapons on the team.